BarisAlbayrakIEEE/StructuralAnalysis/README.md

 A codegen would do this on behalf of the client, but the codegen would be more complex than the oone we had in the C++ solution.

 I will not go more details with the java solution.
-The performance superiority of the static definitions of the C++ core
+The performance superiority of the static definitions of the C++ core tastes stronger.